 1. Go to the Scratch website and create an account.

 3. You'll see a stage on the right side of the screen and a toolbar on the left.
-The stage is where you can create and preview your animations and games.
+You will have a large blank coding workspace in the middle.
+The stage is where you can preview your animations and games.

 4. To start coding, drag blocks from the toolbar and snap them together to create a program.
+Always start with an event block from the Events category.
 There are different blocks for different functions, such as controlling the movement of a character or playing a sound.

 Once you have your free Scratch account set up, watch this video for some tips and tricks that will save you time and help you make cooler games.
-Do you know how to make your own background, change your character by adding a hat, or even add your own recorded sounds to your games?!
-Find out!
+For instance, do you know how to make your own background, change your character by adding a hat, or even add your own recorded sounds to your games?!
+Watch the video to find out!

 Get Started with Fun Beginner Scratch Projects